Weight restriction enforcement

 Reporting breaches of weight restrictions in your area

-We are working with Neighbourhood Watch groups to protect Oxfordshire's roads and bridges and safeguard local communities.
+We work with Neighbourhood Watch groups to protect Oxfordshire's roads and bridges and safeguard local communities.
 You can use the online form below to report breaches.

 For your safety, do not attempt to follow or stop any vehicle.
 Do not use your mobile telephone, including taking pictures, while you are in control of a motor vehicle.